1.2.5 Elasticity of supply Flashcards

 PES = 1

-quantity supplied changes by exactly the same percentage as price.
+-> Quantity supplied changes by exactly the same percentage as price.

-In the short term, supply is relatively price inelastic.
+-> In the short term, supply is relatively price inelastic.
 As in the short term at least one factor of production is fixed, so firms cannot increase production.
-Whereas, in the long term supply is relatively price elastic.
-As in the long term all factors of production are variable, so producers can increase production.

 If a firm has a large stockpile of goods (e.g. CDs), this means supply is relatively price elastic.
 As firms can easily increase supply.

-- Spare capacity -factors affecting PES
+Factors influencing PES - Spare capacity

 Firms operating at full capacity, are relatively inelastic, as there is no room to increase supply.
 Whereas, firms working below full capacity are relatively elastic.
 When there is an increase in the price, firms can easily respond by using up spare resources to increase supply.